csongorb/growingstuff/process/dialogue.md

 Not quoting you, just a header.

 What do we really need to nail?
 I guess I'll go into some other documents to see what I can uncover and ideally help out with?

+## 2025-04-03: Csongor: Talking about drawings...

+Hey, just a quick one, a task!
+Could you make a drawing, a visualisation of the whole *It is as if...* series?
+Somehow (branching?) visualising the evolution of the whole series, incl. *Chess* and *Work* and *Love* and *Paperwork* and *Text Adventure* and *Phone* and possible new games and iterations.
+You know, visualising ideas!

+Aaaand yesss, let's integrate your drawings...!
+But we need them in good quality.
+[You Insta](https://www.instagram.com/pippinbarr/) has a good amount, but it does not really allow us to download them and the quality is always restricted.
+Also, do you have more (maybe even design-related)?
+Would you mind uploading them here?
+But remember: what is in the repository stays in the repository.
+Who do I tell?!

+See you!